-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. violations of international norms and conventions related to human rights, the environment, employee rights or anti-corruption and anti-bribery.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. gambling, fossil fuels, as well as companies with verified violations of international norms and conventions related to human rights, the environment, employee rights or anti-corruption and anti-bribery.